 Business Relief

-Full IHT relief after two years (as long as held at date of death) by investing in BR qualifying companies
+Benefit from IHT relief after two years (as long as shares are held at date of death) by investing in BR-qualifying companies

 Business Relief as an estate planning solution

-Business Relief (formerly Business Property Relief) is an established relief from Inheritance Tax.
-By investing (purchasing shares) in a company that qualifies for Business Relief, you could potentially reduce your Inheritance Tax liability.
+Business Relief (formerly Business Property Relief or BPR) is an established tax relief that can help mitigate against inheritance tax.
+By investing (purchasing shares) in a company that qualifies for Business Relief, you could potentially reduce your Inheritance tax liability.

 This is contingent on the type of business asset and how long you own the shares for.
-Shares in Business Relief qualifying companies, if held for a minimum of two years, and at time of death, should be eligible for 100% Inheritance Tax relief.
+Shares in Business Relief-qualifying companies, if held for a minimum of two years, and at time of death, should be eligible for inheritance tax relief.

 You can be a minority owner shareholder in a business and benefit from Business Relief